verb ( -dropped , -dropping ) [ intrans. ]

 I hear tension, I hear fights, conversations, love making, joy, despair and frustration.
 Through eavesdropping I understand this country and the people who inhabit it.
 My ear in the shape of a microphone discovers the secret life of a society struggling to conceal its own reality and now I bring it to you.
 Place your ear upon the glass, then the glass on the wall and listen to what life really sounds like.

-The installation Eavesdropping; Crisis by Luc Messinezis was presented at Pyrgos Cultural Centre (Tinos Island, Greece), Reworks 2011 festival (Thessaloniki, Greece) and Ethnographic Terminalia 2011 (Montreal, Canada)
+The installation Eavesdropping; Crisis by Luc Messinezis was presented at Pyrgos Cultural Centre (Tinos Island, Greece), Reworks 2011 festival (Thessaloniki, Greece), Ethnographic Terminalia 2011 (Montreal, Canada) and Athens Digital Arts Festival 2015 (Athens, Greece).

 Eavesdropping; Crisis – Part 1